 While I greatly enjoyed working with animals I just didn’t feel satisfied or fulfilled and desired to continue my education.
 After experiencing first hand the benefits that chiropractic has to offer, from when I fell off a horse during a jumping lesson and while I worked as a vet tech, I decided to become a chiropractor and help others in the same way.

 I felt especially drawn to work with children in chiropractic, which was fueled by my love for working with the 'littles' as a volunteer in the Awana program at my church.
 This lead me to become Webster certified, a technique that is especially beneficial during pregnancy.
-As well as pursue my post-graduate studies in pediatrics through the International Chiropractic Pediatric Association (ICPA), allowing me to join a very small group of chiropractors in the state specializing in the care of women and children.
+My post-graduate studies in pediatrics through the International Chiropractic Pediatric Association (ICPA), allowing me to join a very small group of chiropractors in the state with a CACCP rank for specializing in the care of women and children

 My goal is help each person express their full life potential starting with care at preconception.
 I use a salutogenic approach to chiropractic; focusing on health and wellbeing rather than pain or dis-ease.
 I hold true to the Latin meaning of the word ‘doctor’ which is ‘to teach’.
 Our bodies are intelligently, fearfully, and wonderfully made, and as such, we each hold the capability for our bodies to heal itself.